The Electron-Ion Collider

 Solving the Mystery of Proton Spin

-An EIC would reveal how the teeming quarks and gluons inside the proton combine their spins to generate the proton’s overall spin.
+An EIC will reveal how the teeming quarks and gluons inside the proton combine their spins to generate the proton’s overall spin.

 ,